 When these conditions have been met, raise the remaining flap and counter the pitch change.
 The aeroplane will continue to accelerate, and at the nominated climb speed, select the climb attitude.

 Straight and level flight should be regained at the starting altitude, and the reference point or heading regained if necessary.

-The student should be able to get the aeroplane ready for flight, and carry out the checklists, while still working towards learning the checks.
+The student should be able to get the aeroplane ready for flight, and carry out the checklists.

 The student should now be able to take you to the training area and position the aeroplane within the training area at a suitable altitude, completing the necessary checks, and carrying out the basic stall and recovery.
 Your assistance is given only as required.

 To refamiliarise the student with the stall nose attitude or airspeed, the student should start by carrying out at least two basic stalls, with recovery at stall and then at onset with minimum height loss.